leeandher/programming-notes/Learning By Doing/Minecraft Server (2019).md

 ### Connecting over the Internet

-If you need to connect over the internet, then the Host Machine will have to _port forward_ their router, so that connections cominng from other computers will be told by the router to connect to that machine.
+If you need to connect over the internet, then the Host Machine will have to _port forward_ their router, so that connections coming from other computers will be told by the router to connect to that machine.
 This is not very secure, and is why I stress, _this is for a private server with friends **ONLY**_.
 Opening up your computer's IP address like this to the world would allow for malicious attacker to connect and hack your computer (password mining, data theft, etc.) I don't really know much about what can happen but I do know it's bad so be cautious!

 Before you start with the Port Forwarding, you're also going to want to set up a static IP for the machine hosting the server.
 Essentially, you're locking down your computer's IP address while connected to this local network.
 You can checkout [this guide for Windows](https://portforward.com/networking/static-ip-windows-10.htm) for Windows, or [this one for Mac](http://www.macinstruct.com/node/550).
 If you're on Linux, I trust you can google.
 In my case, for Windows, I also had to set my DNS resolvers manually, and since you're at it, I recommend switching to [CloudFlare's `1.1.1.1` DNS](https://www.cloudflare.com/learning/dns/what-is-1.1.1.1/)!